ControlCore-Project/documentation/docs/source/usage.rst

 CONTROL-CORE leverages `DHGWorkflow <https://github.com/controlcore-project/DHGWorkflow>`_ to create such workflows graphically.
 DHGWorkflow is a browser-based lightweight workflow composer, which lets us visually create directed hypergraphs (DHGs) and save them as GraphML files. ``concore`` consists of a parser that interprets the GraphML files created by DHGWorkflow into workflows consisting of ``concore`` programs that interact with each other in a DHG.

+``concore`` comes with a set of samples in the demo directory.
 As a learning exercise, these samples do not have the actual physiological models and controllers.
 Rather, they demonstrate the ``concore`` protocol with minimal complexity.

 Let's run a sample workflow!